DecisionsDev/odm-docker-kubernetes/eks/README.md

 ## Troubleshooting

-* If your microservice instances are not running properly, check the logs by using the following command:
+* If your microservice instances are not running properly, check the logs by running the following command:
 	* `kubectl logs <your-pod-name>`